- Activity Level: high

 - Watchdog: very alert

-Alaskan Malamute Mix Breed Profile
+Alaskan Malamute Mix Dog Breed Information

 The Alaskan Malamute Mix is a cross between an Alaskan Malamute and another dog breed.
 As a mixed-breed dog, an Alaskan Malamute Mix can take on any combination of characteristics from one or both of the parent breeds.